“Aha. I can fix you!” my new dermatologist said, tapping away on his keyboard.

 Thankfully at the time I write this, there is a real conversation happening about work/life balance.
 I see the idea of sustainable productivity winning out over extreme hustling.

-We need systems in our lives to ensure we do not sacrifice our health, sanity, relationships and other ressources to the bottom line.
+We need systems in our lives to ensure we do not sacrifice our health, sanity, relationships and other crucial resources to the bottom line.

 As I have written before, studies have proved that working long hours doesn’t necessarily equate higher output.
 In fact short focused work sessions are much better.